martin-ejdestig/sork/README.md

 - Check that verifies that copyright/license header is correct (text, year, etc.).
 - Implement --fix flag for check that fixes found errors if possible.
-- Add regular expression in configuration for source files that should be excluded.
 - Multiple recursive glob.glob() is slow on large repositories.
 E.g. it takes 2-3 minutes to find all source files in the Chromium repository both with and without a warm cache while it takes ~50 seconds with `find` and a cold cache and 3 seconds with a warm cache.